-Sri Lanka - North to South Photo Tour - itinerary
+Sri Lanka - North to South Photo Tour - full itinerary

-Our photographic journey through Sri Lanka encompasses the island's extraordinary diversity, from ancient Buddhist kingdoms to colonial fortresses.
-We witness mist-shrouded mountains and golden beaches, offering unparallelled visual opportunities in a compact tropical paradise rich with culture and natural beauty.
+Our photographic journey through Sri Lanka encompasses the island's remarkable diversity, from ancient sacred Buddhist kingdoms to historic colonial fortresses.
+We witness mist-shrouded mountains and golden beaches, offering unparalleled visual opportunities in a compact tropical paradise that is rich with vibrant culture and stunning natural beauty.

-Beginning in coastal Negombo, we capture traditional fishing culture before exploring the ancient cities of Anuradhapura and Trincomalee.
-Here, massive white dagobas, sacred Bo trees, and colonial remnants provide both architectural grandeur and scenes of living devotion against Sri Lanka's varied landscapes.
+Beginning in coastal Negombo, we capture traditional authentic fishing culture before exploring the magnificent ancient city of Anuradhapura.
+Here, massive gleaming white dagobas, sacred ancient Bo trees, and colonial architectural remnants provide both stunning architectural grandeur and captivating scenes of living devotion against Sri Lanka's remarkably varied landscapes.

-The cultural heart reveals itself through Sigiriya Rock Fortress rising dramatically from Habarana's plains, Kandy's Temple of the Tooth, and Nuwara Eliya's colonial charm.
-Ella's mountain setting offers breathtaking opportunities to photograph famous blue trains crossing historic viaducts against verdant highlands.
+The cultural heart reveals itself through Sigiriya Rock Fortress rising majestically from Habarana's expansive plains, sacred Kandy's Temple of the Tooth, and Nuwara Eliya's distinctive colonial charm.
+Picturesque Ella's mountain setting offers absolutely breathtaking opportunities to photograph famous blue trains crossing historic scenic viaducts against lush verdant highlands.

-Our adventure concludes where Ahangama's iconic stilted fishermen create silhouettes against dramatic sunsets, Galle Fort's preserved colonial streets transport us through time, and Colombo's vibrant urban energy showcases the island's evolving culture through street photography and architectural documentation.
+Our adventure end where Ahangama's iconic stilted fishermen create striking silhouettes against spectacular dramatic sunsets, historic Galle Fort's beautifully preserved colonial streets transport us through time, and vibrant Colombo's urban energy showcases the island's rapidly evolving culture through compelling street photography and architectural documentation.

 Day 1: